 What do you do when someone dies

 Dealing with the aftermath of a death is never easy, especially if it’s someone close to you.
 And while it can be difficult to focus on formalities at a time of mourning, there are several logistical obligations you will need to fulfil when the time is right.
-Read our guide on what to do when someone dies.
+Read our guide on what to do (and who to inform) when someone dies.

 What to do when someone dies at home